 "Dachshunds are prone to obesity, which can be managed with the right diet.
 Lyka’s custom portioned, high protein and low GI meals provide the necessary nutrients to maintain a healthy weight."

-— Dr Darcy Marshall, Lyka Veterinarian
+— Dr Darcy Marshall, Lyka Veterinarian, BSc, DVM

-Dachshund health problems
+Dachshund health issues

 Intervertebral disc disease (IVDD)